LambdaGaming/SatDumpLauncher/README.md

  - Clean Install - Checking this setting will delete everything within the SatDump folder before installing the update, instead of overriding existing files.
 Useful for resetting your settings and ensuring that any potentially corrupted files are removed.

 # Credits
-- Icon is the SatDump icon, created by Mnux9 on GitHub.
+- Icon is the SatDump icon, created by Crosswalkersam on GitHub.